apigee/ansible-opdk-accelerator/README.md

-# Apigee OPDK Ansible Setup Playbook
+# Apigee OPDK Ansible Configuration Accelerator
 The purpose of this project is to help configure Ansible for the use of [Apigee OPDK roles](https://github.com/carlosfrias/apigee-opdk-playbook-samples).
 Conventions have been used regarding the placement of files and the names of inventory groups.
 The placement of files